“My Tooth Hurts… Do I Need a Root Canal?”

 What is a Root Canal and How Can My Dentist Help?

 Tooth pain can cause anxiety, especially when you’re worried about what to do and how much it will cost.
 It can be scary to consider that you’ll need an invasive procedure or even lose the tooth, but it’s important to know that your dentist is here to help.
 Tooth pain can indicate a serious issue, but your dentist can intervene and help preserve your tooth’s function with the right steps.
-If your tooth hurts or is sensitive or swollen, it might be the result of decay, which means it can be easily fixed.
+If your tooth hurts or is sensitive or swollen, it might be the result of decay, which means it can be easily fixed through root canal therapy.

 Tooth decay begins to happen when bacteria eat away at the enamel, and you can often tell this is happening when it hurts to bite or chew.
 This is because the enamel is weakened and there’s less protection between the underlying nerves and the outside world.
-When the decay becomes advanced, it can affect the deep structures of the tooth and nerves, causing pain even when you don’t put pressure on it.
+When the decay becomes advanced, it can affect the deep structures of the tooth, including blood vessels and nerves, causing the patient pain even when you don’t put pressure on it.
 When detected early, tooth decay can be easily corrected with a simple composite filling or similar restorative technique.
-When the decay becomes an infection that spreads beyond the outer layers of the enamel and invades the pulp and root, a root canal is usually necessary.
+When the decay becomes an infection that spreads beyond the outer layers of the enamel and invades the pulp and root, root canal therapy is usually necessary.

 At New York General Dentistry, we use the latest technology and equipment to make sure your root canal procedure is as non-invasive and pain-free as possible.
-A root canal is one of the most common dental procedures performed by dentists and endodontists.
-A root canal is designed to eliminate bacteria that have infected the internal canal system of a tooth and prevent reinfection in the future.
+A root canal is one of the most common dental procedures performed by a New York City dentist or endodontist.
+Root canal therapy is designed to eliminate bacteria that have infected the internal canal system of a tooth and prevent reinfection in the future.
 This treatment helps save your natural tooth and restore its function through minor surgical techniques.
-Additionally, a root canal can effectively relieve pain associated with a damaged or infected nerve.
+Additionally, root canal treatment can effectively relieve pain associated with a damaged or infected nerve.
 If you experience lasting pain or sensitivity, Dr. Chern can recommend your next steps.
-At New York General Dentistry, we use the latest technology and equipment to make sure your root canal procedure is as non-invasive and pain-free as possible.
+At New York General Dentistry in New York, NY, we use the latest technology and equipment to make sure your root canal procedure is as non-invasive and pain-free as possible.

 Signs You May Need a Root Canal